-Finally, by comparing the each broker's website and platform features, we can surface interesting differences.
-Charles Schwab nor Capital One Investing offers virtual trading.
-For mobile trading, Charles Schwab along with Capital One Investing both support the iPhone App, iPad App and Android App.
-Online banking is also used by many customers, and multiple full-service brokerages provide these services.
-Checking Accounts, Savings Accounts, Debit Cards, Credit Cards and Mortgage Loans are found at Charles Schwab alongside Capital One Investing.
-All factors considered, when it comes to platform tools, research, and mobile trading, Charles Schwab finished with awards Best in Class - Platforms & Tools and Best in Class - Research in 2017, while Capital One Investing came up with none of these.
+Trading access aside, by comparing popular features and functionality, we can break down relevant differences between both brokers.
+Neither broker offers virtual trading.
+Taking a look at mobile trading, Both Charles Schwab and Capital One Investing offer clients access to an iPhone App, iPad App and Android App.
+Not to be left out, online banking is also a nice benefit for many investors, and some brokerages provide these services to clients.
+Both Charles Schwab and Capital One Investing offer Checking Accounts, Savings Accounts, Debit Cards, Credit Cards and Mortgage Loans.
+On the whole, when it comes to tools, research, and mobile trading, Charles Schwab finished with awards Best in Class - Platforms & Tools and Best in Class - Research, while Capital One Investing came up with none of these.

 Overall, Charles Schwab takes the upper hand with 4.50 stars over Capital One Investing's 3.00 stars.